 “How far away is it?”
 I asked.
 “I know we’re still two weeks out, but how far are we, distance-wise?”

-“Oh, about fifteen AU’s, but that’s changing fast.”
+“Oh, about five AU’s, but that’s changing fast.”
 He leaned forward, scratching his chin thoughtfully.
 “I’ve been wondering about what you said, about how intelligent life could develop on the other planet.
 The bigger one, I mean.”

 “Are you asking me how feasible it actually is?”